Chronos-Vault/chronos-vault-platform-/docs/blog/01-introducing-chronos-vault.md

 ---

-## Trinity Shield™: Hardware-Isolated Security
+## Trinity Shield™: Hardware Isolated Security

 Layer 8 of our Mathematical Defense Layer is **Trinity Shield™**—a custom Trusted Execution Environment (TEE) solution built on Intel SGX and AMD SEV.